-With all the discussion about body image and 'diet culture' in the United States, I was fascinated to learn that the average French woman doesn’t have the same issues around her body image and eating that we have here in America.
-While French society does put pressure on women to be thin, your average (not eating disordered) French woman does not diet and is not struggling with the emotional consequences of food restricting that so many American women experience.
-How could this be?
+I spent the last two weeks in Paris eating French food, drinking French wine, and talking about life with French women.
+It just doesn’t get much better than that for me!
+With all the discussion about body image and diet culture in the United States, I was fascinated to learn that the average French woman doesn’t have the same issues around her body image and eating that the average American woman has.
+While French society does put pressure on women to be thin, your average (not eating disordered) French woman does not hate her body, does not diet, and is not struggling with the same obsession and anxiety around food that most American women experience.

+As my French cousin Martine explained, “We enjoy good food every day, and we move on to other pleasures in our lives; we are not obsessed with eating.”
 I wanted to figure out what was going on in the minds of French women that could account for the way that many of them successfully navigate their body image and eating.
-We clearly could use some French eating lessons on this side of the Atlantic.
+We clearly could use some French Eating Lessons on this side of the Atlantic.

-French women are taught how to eat
+French children are taught how to eat

 - Sit down to eat - never eat standing up, on the run, or in front of the TV/computer

 - Eat with an eye to feeling pleasure and satisfaction from eating every day

 - Eat 3 meals a day at regular times

-- Eat slowly (French meals can go on for hours)
+- Eat slowly -- French meals can go on for hours

 - Chew well and savor the taste

 - Snacking is not big in France, but they watch their hunger in between meals and they learn to eat something small so they won't be ravenous when they arrive at the table for a meal